 It is important to note that these fees are subject to change, and it is advisable to check with the official USMLE website for the most up-to-date fee information.

 In addition to the exam fees, there may be additional costs associated with taking the USMLE exams in India, such as travel expenses to the testing centre and the cost of study materials.
-These extra expenses can significantly increase the total USMLE cost, especially for international medical graduates.
+These extra expenses can significantly increase the USMLE total cost for Indian aspirants, especially for international medical graduates.

 To register for the USMLE exams in India, you must create an account on the official USMLE website and follow the registration instructions.
 Once you have registered, you will receive an email confirmation with instructions on how to schedule your exam.

 The USMLE Step 1 fees in India can vary depending on several factors.
-It is important to check the official USMLE website for the most up-to-date fee information and to factor in additional costs such as travel and preparation materials to accurately estimate the total USMLE cost.
+It is important to check the official USMLE website for the most up-to-date fee information.
+Additionally, consider expenses like travel and preparation materials to accurately estimate the cost of Step 1 USMLE.

 USMLE Fees – Mode of Payment

-The medical aspirants should have a clear understanding of the mode of payment while considering the total cost of USMLE journey.
-The United States Medical Licensing Examination (USMLE) fees can be paid through the following modes of payment:
+Medical aspirants should clearly understand the mode of payment while planning the total cost of their USMLE journey.
+The USMLE exam fees can be paid through the following methods:

 - Credit Card: The most common and preferred mode of payment for USMLE Step 1 cost in India is through credit card payment.
 The USMLE accepts Visa, Mastercard, and Discover credit cards.